Dr.

 For a person skilled in a particular sign language, anything

-to read.
-There are no other sign language writing systems
+read.
+There are no other sign language writing systems for

 The Suttons have been residents of California since 1959

-to spend winter months in Fort Lauderdale, Florida where
+spend winter months in Fort Lauderdale, Florida where they

 The News Leader